skirsdeda/django-reactjs-boilerplate/README.md

 all actions that are being fired and the new values in your reducers after the action has fired.
 This is unbelievably helpful for debugging!

+Try to run `node server.js` and `./manage.py runserver` and click at the "INCREASE" link.

 [Step 8: Inline styles](https://github.com/mbrochh/django-reactjs-boilerplate/tree/step8_inline_styles)